An inexact Matrix-Newton method for solving NEPv: Introduction

-Certainly, whenever $(V, \Lambda)$ satisfies \eqref{eq:NEPv}, the eigenvalues of $\Lambda$ are eigenvalues of $H(V)$.
-In most practical applications, one is therefore interested in finding $V \in \UU_{n,k}(\CC)$ with $H(V)V = V \Lambda$ such that the eigenvalues of $\Lambda$ become as large/small as possible.\\ One popular method to solve this problem is the self-consistent-field iteration (SCF algorithm, see \Cref{alg:plainscf}) originating from electronic structure calculations, where it is commonly used to solve Hartree-Fock or Kohn-Sham equations \cite{KSref2,KSref3,KSref4}.
-In this simple iterative scheme, a new iterate $V_{j+1}$ is generated by computing the desired eigenpairs of $H_j=H(V_j)$ until the iteration becomes stationary.\\
+For simplicity, we will focus on \eqref{eq:NEPv} for the development of our algorithm and point out the necessary modifications to be able to handle \eqref{eq:GNEPv} when needed.\\ The most widely used method to solve NEPvs is the self-consistent-field (SCF) iteration originating from electronic structure calculations, where it is commonly used to solve Hartree-Fock or Kohn-Sham equations \cite{KSref2,KSref3,KSref4}.
+In this simple iterative scheme, a new iterate $V_{j+1}$ is generated by computing the desired eigenpairs of $H_j=H(V_j)$ until the iteration becomes stationary.
+The plain algorithm is summarized in \autoref{alg:plainscf}.\\

 Another approach to solve \eqref{eq:NEPv}, first considered by Gao, Yang and Meza \cite{newtonvec}, is the use of Newton's method.
 They rewrote the eigenvalue problem \eqref{eq:NEPv} as a root finding problem $F(X)=0$ with